x-square/analytics/23-10-psychology-ux.md

 -   **Peak-end rule** says we remember experiences mainly by how they felt at their most intense moment and how they ended, rather than the whole experience.
 It shows that these moments have a big impact on our memories.

--   **Serial position effect** is about how we remember things in a list.
+-   **Serial position effect**, also known as the **first and last effect**, is about how we remember things in a list.
 We tend to remember the first and last items better, but the ones in the middle are harder to recall.
 This is important when trying to remember information or when creating presentations.

 -   **Tesler's law**, also known as the **law of conservation of complexity**, suggests that as you add new features to a design, you should try to simplify or balance the complexity in other parts of the design.
 In other words, there is a certain amount of complexity that cannot be reduced.
 This helps ensure that the overall usability and user experience remain good even as a design becomes more feature-rich.